 Alliums (leeks, chives, garlic) - Allium blossoms have a sweet onion to garlic flavor and can be used in a variety of ways, including sauces and salad garnishes.
 This Asparagus Chives recipe and this Chive Blossom Vinegar are interesting ways to use alliums.

 Basil - Basil flowers are aromatic and tangy.
 Typically, basil flowers are pinched off the basil plant and discarded, so the plant will produce more leaves.
 This herb flower pesto is a great showcase for basil flowers, or try them in this basil flower vinegar.

-Begonia – Begonias are vibrantly colored flowers with a citrus taste.
+Begonia - Begonias are vibrantly colored flowers with a citrus taste.
 They are most often used in salads, like this strawberry begonia salad.
-Warning: The flowers and stems contain oxalic acid and should not be consumed by individuals suffering from gout, kidney stones, or rheumatism. (sourced from What’s Cooking America)
+Warning: The flowers and stems contain oxalic acid and should not be consumed by individuals suffering from gout, kidney stones, or rheumatism. (source: What's Cooking America)

 Borage - Borage flowers are small, bright blue, and star-shaped.
 They have a light cucumber flavor and one of their most popular uses is as a garnish in a Pimm's Cup.
 Additionally, borage flowers are used in this classic English dessert - Blackberry Fool.